-Why Are Most Claims for SSDI and SSI Denied?
+Why Are Most Claims Denied for Social Security Disability Benefits?

 - A number of prior denials

-- You have failed to complete forms or send information that SSA has requested in a timely fashion.
+- A failure to complete forms or send information that SSA has requested in a timely fashion

-Working with our experienced SSDI attorneys can prevent many of these common mistakes and increase your chances of a successful application or appeal.
+Working with our experienced Social Security Disability Attorneys can prevent many of these common mistakes and increase your chances of a successful application or appeal.

 There are four basic levels of appeal when your initial claim for SSDI or SSI has been denied.
-Both benefit programs follow the same process of appeal.
-Our SSDI attorneys can help you prepare to submit a revised and improved claim that provides adequate information at any of these levels.
+This applies to both benefit programs, since they follow the same process of appeal.

 This step involves a complete review of your claim by a new party that was not involved in your initial decision.
-They will review the entire case plus any new evidence presented.
+They will review the entire case as well as any new evidence presented.

 2. Hearing by an Administrative Law Judge

 If you disagree with the decision made at the reconsideration stage, you may request a hearing by an administrative law judge.
-This formal hearing will include testimony by medical and vocational witnesses as well as presentations of existing and new evidence.
-The judge may also ask for more specific information.
-These hearings are often held via phone.
+This formal hearing is often held via phone and will include:

 3. Review by the Appeals Council

-If you disagree with the decision from your hearing before an administrative judge, you may request a formal review of your case by Social Security’s Appeals Council.
+If you disagree with the decision from your hearing before an administrative judge, you may request an Appeals Council Review of any decision or dismissal of your case by the Administrative Law Judge.
 This council looks at all requests for review but may refuse to review a previous decision they believe is correct.
 They may also refer the case to another administrative judge for a hearing.

 4. Federal Court Review

-Our Georgia Disability Attorneys Can Help You File an Appeal
+A Disability Attorney Can Help You File Claims and Appeals